 CWP staff are situated at various locations around the park; however will not be responsible for monitoring student’s behavior.

 Students are not permitted to wander around CWP unattended (free time).

 Standard Conditions of Entry apply - these are located on our website, at the front entrance, and on the back of the map.
 If it is perceived that students are contravening the Conditions of Entry, they and their supervisor will be approached.

 School groups are required to make their way around the park in small groups (5-10 students), with each group accompanied by an adult at all times.

 This is the responsibility of the school’s supervisory team.
 There may be several schools visiting CWP at the same time.
 It is the school’s responsibility to ensure they have a suitable method for identifying their students.
 Wearing an identifiable uniform, wrist band, vest, or similar, assists CWP to identify students from individual schools.

-CWP staff and volunteers are not required to provide a Working With Children Check because they are not solely responsible for any children, without a parent/guardian/teacher being present.
+CWP staff are not required to provide a Working With Children Check because they are not solely responsible for any children, without a parent/guardian/teacher being present.

 It is the responsibility of the school to ensure that their supervisory team have appropriate clearances for working with children.